RepleDEV/studyc/Notes/Physics/Topics/Dynamics.md

 * momentum
 ## Newton's laws of motion
 1. A body will remain at rest, or in motion at a constant speed in a **straight** line unless a force is acted upon it.
-2. Force is equal to the product of mass and acceleration, or the rate at which momentum is changing over time: $F = ma$
+2. An object's rate of change of momentum is proportional to the resultant force on it.
 3. An equal but opposite reaction occurs when two bodies exert forces on each other.
 ## Momentum
 Momentum is formally defined as the product of an object's mass and velocity:
 $$
 \pmb{p} = m\pmb{v}
 $$
-Newton's second law states that:
+Newton's second law simplifies to:
 $$
 \pmb{F}=\frac{d\pmb{p}}{dt}
 $$